SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.3.md

 When you created an “active alarms” tab for a certain object (element, service or view) by dropping that object onto the Alarm Console, and then made the tab show history alarms instead of active alarms, the automatically generated tab name was incorrectly set to “Alarms of the last 0 hours” instead of “\~Last hour (up till X)”.

-#### DataMiner Cube - Alarm Console: Not possible to change the “automatic incident tracking” option in an alarm tab that was enforced by group settings \[ID_32218\]
+#### DataMiner Cube - Alarm Console: Not possible to change the 'Automatic incident tracking' option in an alarm tab that was enforced by group settings \[ID_32218\]

 In an alarm tab that was enforced by group settings, up to now, it would not be possible to change the “automatic incident tracking” option.